campbe13/docker-ecq2020/DOCKERCMDS.md

 Running from a repository dockerd:

-once the image is working you can run it over & over and from anywhere that has dockerd /docker installed
+once the image is working you can run it over & over and from anywhere that has dockerd /docker installed it will search the docker hub (in this case) to find the image
 ```
 `docker run` ---> running app!
 ```